Encieh Erfani: Education and career

 She has also been an advocate for women's rights and women in astronomy, including starting a women's astronomy club in Iran, organizing a 2018 physics workshop and ongoing international cooperation with Kabul University in Afghanistan.
 As a director of the Iranian Astronomy Society, she founded its female branch.
 She also co-founded the International Community of Iranian Academics, an organization of Iranian diaspora academics focused on raising awareness of issues concerning the global Iranian academic community.

 Recognition

 Erfani was the 2025 recipient of the American Association for the Advancement of Science Award for Scientific Freedom and Responsibility.

-Before going into exile, she was elected to the Global Young Academy in 2021.
+She was elected to the Global Young Academy in 2021.
 She was elected to the Royal Society of Canada College of New Scholars, Artists and Scientists in 2025.